kirstenpan/tradebot/README.md

 Make sure your virtual environment is activated before running `python app.py`.

 **Blank page / no data:**
 The app fetches data in a background thread on startup.
-Wait ~10–15 seconds and then click **"↻ Refresh Data"**.
+Wait ~10–15 seconds and then click **"↻ MANUAL TRIGGER SYNC"**.

 ---